David Finlay (wrestler): FinJuice (2015–2022)

-Finlay entered the 2015 Best of the Super Juniors tournament hosted by New Japan Pro-Wrestling, but failed to win, losing all his matches in the tournament and ending with a final tally of 0 points.
+Finlay entered the 2015 Best of the Super Juniors tournament hosted by New Japan Pro-Wrestling (NJPW), but failed to win, losing all his matches in the tournament and ending with a final tally of 0 points.
 After the tournament, Finlay was announced as a "young lion".
-He would carry this moniker until September 2016, Finlay announced he was no longer a young lion.
+He would carry this moniker until September 2016, when Finlay announced he was no longer a young lion.

-At the Destruction in Kobe event on 25 September, he won the NEVER Openweight 6-Man Tag Team Championship with Ricochet and Satoshi Kojima by defeating Bullet Club (Nick Jackson, Matt Jackson and Adam Cole).
+On 25 September, at Destruction in Kobe, he won the NEVER Openweight 6-Man Tag Team Championship with Ricochet and Satoshi Kojima by defeating Bullet Club (Nick Jackson, Matt Jackson and Adam Cole).
 They lost the titles at Wrestle Kingdom 11 on 4 January 2017 to Los Ingobernables de Japón (Evil, Bushi and Sanada).
 At Wrestling Dontaku in May, Finlay was defeated by Cody.
 In August, he formed a tag team with Juice Robinson, dubbed FinJuice.
 They teamed for the rest of the year before going their separate ways for the NJPW World Tag League in December, which saw Robinson teaming with Sami Callihan, while Finlay teamed with Katsuya Kitamura.
 Finlay and Kitamura failed to win the tournament, ending with 0 points.

 At Strong Style Evolved in March 2018, Finlay attacked Jay White, after White's successful defense of the IWGP United States Heavyweight Championship over Hangman Page.
 Finlay was granted a title shot, but at the main event of Road to Wrestling Dontaku, he was defeated by White.
 Finlay returned to teaming with Robinson and other Taguchi Japan members for the remainder of the year; he and Robinson participated in the 2018 World Tag League, where they finished with a record of eight wins and five losses, failing to advance to the finals.
 Their final block match against Best Friends (Beretta and Chuckie T.) ended by disqualification, when Chuckie, who had recently been prone to violent outbursts, struck Finlay in the back with a chair.
 At New Years's Dash!!
 2019, another match between FinJuice and Best Friends ended in a disqualification, when Chuckie once again struck Finlay in the back with a chair.
 On day one of The New Beginning in USA, Finlay defeated Chuckie in a no disqualification match, ending their feud.